ZentaChain/Zentalk-Android/README.md

 ![onion_zentalk_cyber](images/Zentalk-Mobile.png)

-#### "Zentalk Mobile will not first as a fully open-source project.
-Thank you for your understanding we try to make most of our products as open-opensource"
+#### "Zentalk Mobile will not firstly be a fully open-source project.
+Thank you for your understanding, we try to make the most of our products as open-opensource."

 #### Timestamp development: